mkachuee/mkachuee.github.io/index.md

 ## Other Activities

-* I had the honor to present a lecture about deep learning and neural networks in the UCLA CS161 course: Introduction to Artificial Intelligence by Prof. Adnan Darwiche, Fall 2017.
+* I had the honor to present a lecture about deep learning and neural networks at the UCLA CS161 course: Introduction to Artificial Intelligence by Prof. Adnan Darwiche, Fall 2017.
 [Presentation](https://github.com/mkachuee/mkachuee.github.io/raw/master/presentations/Lec_161_NN.pdf)